LewisJEllis/nantalk/deckset.md

 ---

-## If you understand NaN in one language, you probably understand it in most.
+## If you know where NaN appears and how it behaves in one language, that carries over to most others.

+---

+# Most.

 ---